Pancharatnam-Zak phase

-and nor the corresponding density matrices are identical.
-Thus, strictly speaking the system does not return to its initial state after the time evolution for time $N\t$.
-However, owing the gauge transformation factor $U^{\dagger}(x,N \t)$ in (\ref{psint}), it is straightforward to see that the average of any gauge covariant observable $\hat{F}(\hat{x}, \hat{p} - e A(t))$ returns after time $N\t$:
+and the corresponding density matrices are not identical.
+Thus, strictly speaking the system does not return to its initial state after time $N\t$.
+However, owing to the gauge transformation factor $U^{\dagger}(x,N \t)$ it is straightforward to see that the average of any observable $\hat{F}(\hat{x}, \hat{p} - e A(t))$ returns after time $N\t$:

-So the states $| \Phi (0) \ran$ and $| \Phi (N\t) \ran$ are though not colinear, nevertheless they represent the same physical state of the system, albeit expressed in different gauges.
-Thus, the time evolution of the system in this case must be understood to be of \emph{adiabatic} and \emph{cyclic} kind.
+So the states $| \Phi (0) \ran$ and $| \Phi (N\t) \ran$ while being non-colinear, nevertheless represent the same physical state of the system, albeit expressed in different gauges.
+Thus, the time evolution of the system in this case is found to be \emph{adiabatic} and \emph{cyclic} kind.
 It must be mentioned that this notion of cyclicity generalizes the existing notion in the literature~\cite{samuel1988,mukunda1993} based on the requirement of returning of the density matrix.